Shankar-K-6665/Task-4-Sales_Dashboard/README.md

-# Task 4 – Sales Dashboard Design
+# Task 4 – Sales Dashboard Design (Elevate Labs Internship)

 This project is created using Microsoft Power BI with the Product Sales dataset.